sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 <call-out>

-The *Field* drop-down contains Reserved Fields, or Custom Fields as designated by the CSVs you have uploaded.
-The *Operator* drop-down contains operators that tell the segment *how* to handle the data specified by the condition.
+The *field* drop-down contains Reserved Fields, or Custom Fields as designated by the CSVs you have uploaded.
+The *operator* drop-down contains operators that tell the segment *how* to handle the data specified by the condition.

 </call-out>